Building MFEM

 Build GLVis:

 That's it!
-The MFEM library can be found in mfem-3.4/libmfem.a
+The MFEM library can be found in mfem-4.5/libmfem.a, while the

 Note: as of version 4.0, GLVis has additional dependencies that need to be installed first, see its building documentation.